 Employers who violate the law can be subject to:

 Failure to comply with I-9 requirements can result in serious penalties.
-To discuss employment eligibility or I-9 compliance, contact The Law Office of David A. Breston today and set up a free consultation to discuss the specifics of your situation.
+To discuss employment eligibility or I-9 compliance, set up an appointment with an experienced immigration lawyer contact The Law Office of David A. Breston today and set up a free consultation to discuss the specifics of your situation.